Homotopy theory for algebras over polynomial monads: Planar trees and -planar trees

 \subsection{Higher planar rooted trees}

-The notion of $n$-planar rooted tree generalizes linear and planar rooted trees.
-A {\it partially $n$-ordered rooted tree $T$} is a rooted tree equipped with a structure of $n$-ordinal on the set of incoming edges of each vertex $v$ of $T.$ An {\it $n$-ordered rooted tree $T$} is a partially $n$-ordered rooted tree equipped with an $n$-ordinal structure on the set of free flags of $T$.
+The notion of $n$-planar rooted tree generalises linear and planar rooted trees.
+A {\it partially $n$-ordered rooted tree $T$} is a rooted tree equipped with the structure of $n$-ordinal on the set of incoming edges of each vertex $v$ of $T.$ An {\it $n$-ordered rooted tree $T$} is a partially $n$-ordered rooted tree equipped with an $n$-ordinal structure on the set of free flags of $T$.
 Since each $n$-ordinal induces a linear order on its underlying set, such a tree has a canonical structure of ordered rooted tree.

-We then say that $T$ is an {\it $n$-planar tree} if for each $v$ the contraction function $C_v$ is a map of $n$-ordinals.
-For instance, rooted $0$-planar trees are linear rooted tree and rooted $1$-planar trees are rooted planar tree as previously defined.
+We say that $T$ is an {\it $n$-planar tree} if for each $v$ the contraction function $C_v$ is a map of $n$-ordinals.
+For instance, $0$-planar trees are linear rooted trees and $1$-planar trees are planar rooted trees as previously defined.
 Each isomorphism class of partially $n$-ordered rooted trees contains a unique planar representative.
-Therefore, an $n$-planar rooted tree $\tau$ is a planar tree with the following additional structure: \begin{itemize}\item Each vertex $v$ is decorated by an $n$-ordinal $\tau_v$ whose underlying linear ordered set coincides with the set of incoming edges of $v;$ \item The leaves are labelled by natural numbers from $1$ to $p$ where $p$ is the number of leaves of $\tau;$ \end{itemize} Such an object is called a {\it labelled decorated tree} and becomes an $n$-planar tree if we moreover fix an $n$-ordinal $S$ with underlying set $|S|=\{1,\ldots,p\}$ such that the following compatibility condition holds:
+Therefore, an $n$-planar tree $\tau$ is a planar rooted tree with the following additional structure:

+\begin{itemize}\item Each vertex $v$ is decorated by an $n$-ordinal $\tau_v$ whose underlying linear ordered set coincides with the set of incoming edges of $v;$ \item The leaves are labelled by natural numbers from $1$ to $p$ where $p$ is the number of leaves of $\tau;$ \end{itemize} Such a {\it labelled decorated tree} becomes an $n$-planar tree if we fix as well an $n$-ordinal $S$ with underlying set $|S|=\{1,\ldots,p\}$ such that the following compatibility condition holds:

 Recall (cf. \cite{SymBat}) that the set $L(\tau)$ of leaves of an $n$-ordered tree $\tau$ has a canonical structure of $n$-ordered set.
 Let $k,l\in L(\tau)$ be leaves of $\tau$ and let $v(k,l)$ be the upmost vertex of $\tau$ which lies below $k$ and $l$ in $\tau$.
 The shortest edge-path in $\tau$ which begins with $k$ (resp. $l$) and ends at $v(k,l)$ determines a unique incoming edge of $v(k,l)$, and hence a unique element $e_k$ (resp. $e_l$) of $|\tau_{v(k,l)}|$.
 By definition we have $k<_r l$ in $L(\tau)$ precisely when $e_k<_r e_l$ in the $n$-ordinal $\tau_{v(k,l)}$.